 Thy Secrets Should Be Sung is a novella about love, past trauma, and identity.
-It updates every ten days or so.
+It ran February – August 2020.

 The sound of leaves echoed in his ear.
 With every step and stride they crunched beneath his heel, with every gust of wind they rustled, shaken from their trees.

 She sat under the sacred fig tree.
 The clouds drifted lazily above, the butterflies danced, a solitary ant crept across the lacquer face of the Princess’s birdhouse.

 She took his hand in hers and led him up the garden path.
 “I had persuaded the Prince to give up the fight, if but for a day,” the Knight said to her, “but a Prince is a tenacious thing, and I knew his wish for a Princess-bride had not diminished.”